Cemetery Address: 6200 W 11000 N, Highland, UT

 All grave markers will be placed on a stone or cement foundation that is level with the ground and at least four inches thick.
 All headstones must have a concrete border of four inches on all sides.

-For a single headstone, marker or monument, the concrete base shall not exceed forty-two inches in length (side to side).
-The concrete base shall not exceed twenty five-inches in width (top to bottom), and the height shall not exceed thirty-six inches from the ground.
+For a single grave headstone, marker or monument, the concrete base shall not exceed forty-two inches in length (side to side).
+The concrete base shall not exceed twenty-five inches in width (top to bottom), and the height shall not exceed thirty-six inches from the ground.

 Decoration Cleanup Policy

 All floral arrangements will be allowed for five days, after which the City may remove them.
 Glass containers are not allowed.
 Any objects such as wires, sticks, pegs, or irons driven into the ground are not allowed and will be removed immediately.